Home » Recipes » Breakfast Recipes » Whole Wheat Waffles

 How to Make Whole Wheat Waffles

-1. Start by heating your waffle iron.
+1. Start by heating the waffle iron.
 Of course.
 Follow your manufacturer’s instructions for using your particular waffle iron.

 Pouring batter into a waffle iron.